lostleaf/binance_datatool/README.md

 Useful services for cryptocurrency quant trading.

 Currently, the services included are:
 - BHDS: Binance Historical Data Service.
+BHDS downloads historical market data from Binance AWS data center and market data api, and converts raw data into Pandas Parquet format.

-## Prerequisites
+## Dependencies

 Please refer to the `environment.yml` file for the setup of the conda environment.